ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

 ## Mark Tiles Used

-Only the tiles that affect objects in the camera view are processed by VSMs.
+Only are the tiles contaning the objects recieving the shadow in the camera view space processed by the simplified virtual shadow map.
 In order to achieve this goal, VSMs analyze the scene depth buffer by convert the pixels from camera projection space to shadow view space to find which tile this pixel corresponds to.
-Moreover, VSMs calculate the clip map level this pixel belongs to based on its distance from world space to the camera.
-As shown in the following image, the green blocks are marked as used tiles in VSMs, while the red blocks are not used.
+Moreover, VSMs calculate the clip map level this pixel belongs to based on its distance from the world space location to the camera's.
+As shown in the following image, the green blocks are marked as active tiles in VSMs, while the red blocks are not active.

 <p align="center">
     <img src="/resource/vsm_project/image/vsm_tile_mark_drawio.png" width="50%" height="50%">
 </p>

-Simplified VSMs have 3 clip map levels.
-The ranges of each mip level are 2^(6 + 1) ,2^(7 + 1)  and 2^(8 + 1).
-The first level is 6, which means that the pixels distance to the camera ranging from 0 to 2^6 are belong to this level.
+Simplified VSMs have 3 clip map levels, whose ranges are 2^(6 + 1) ,2^(7 + 1) and 2^(8 + 1).
+The first level is 6, meaning that pixels whose distance to the camera ranges from 0 to 2^6 are belong to this level.
 Based on the mip level, shadow space UV, and mip size, we can determine which tile this pixel belongs to.

 ```cpp
 float Distance = length(WorldCameraPosition - WorldPosition.xyz);